AISTWorkshop/AISTWorkshop.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-## 1st International Workshop on Artificial Intelligence in Software Engineering
+## 1st International Workshop on Artificial Intelligence in Software Testing
 **Co-located with [ICST 2021](https://icst2021.icmc.usp.br/)**

 ### AIST will be virtual